masumahmed/filesystem/README.md

 The FAT is stored in the begining of the volume.
 The size of the FAT is denoted by the private member variables `FATSize`.

+When it encounters speical character 'e' then that is the end of linked allocation.

 | Busy | Next |
 | - | - |